-Those with the Social Engagement Strategy are an interesting group.
-In some ways, Extraversion and Turbulence conflict with each other: Extraversion leads to risk-tolerance and boldness; Turbulence reflects self-doubt and sensitivity.
-Turbulence also contributes to impulsivity, which Extraversion makes highly visible.
-This means Social Engagers tend to do what comes naturally first and think about it later.
-In this way, they are almost an exaggeration of their underlying personality types.
-This isn’t a bad thing.
+This can mean that Social Engagers tend to do what comes naturally first and think about it later.
+In this way, they are almost an exaggeration of their underlying personality traits.
+This may sound like a bad thing, but it doesn’t have to be.

 95% of Social Engagers say that helping others boosts their self-confidence.